vinirossa/software-engineering/design-patterns.md

 ### Chain of Responsibility

-A way of passing a request between a chain of objects, similar to middlewares.
+A way of passing a request between a chain of objects called handlers that pass the request forward until it is solved, similar to middlewares.

 > This pattern is useful when:
 > - More than one object may process a request